MaxMazzocchiUSDS/medicaid-renewals-playbook/logistics/README.md

+---
+title: Logistics
+description: The details; who should be on the team, what the schedule should look like, which meetings to run, and how to run them
+collection: how_to_run_a_state_engagement
+---

 # Logistics

 These pages deal with **how to run a USDS-style state engagement**, including what type of skills we bring and how we operate day-to-day.
 Consider this a reference for how to plan and execute, but adapt and modify to your team's needs!